yourcelf/olwidget/doc/_sources/django-olwidget.txt

     <http://dev.openlayers.org/releases/OpenLayers-2.7/doc/apidocs/files/OpenLayers/Strategy/Cluster-js.html>`_.
     (see `this cluster example <examples/info_cluster.html>`_).
 ``cluster_display`` (string; default ``'paginate'``)
-    The way HTML from clustered points is handled (see cluster_):
+    The way HTML from clustered points is handled.

     * ``'list'`` -- constructs an unordered list of contents
     * ``'paginate'`` -- adds a pagination control to the popup to click through the different points' HTML.